reginaib/AC-DTI/scripts/README.md

 1. Making predictions.

 Prerequisites:
-Ensure that DeepPurpose is installed in your environment as `predict-model-name_dataset.ipynb` relies on DeepPurpose methods.
+Ensure that DeepPurpose is installed in your environment as `predict_model-name_dataset.ipynb` relies on DeepPurpose methods.

-- Go to `predict-model-name_dataset.ipynb`, load the dataset and the (pretrained) model.
+- Go to `predict_model-name_dataset.ipynb`, load the dataset and the (pretrained) model.
 - Get predictions and assess performance.
 - Output files.
 Save the model predictions in `../analysis/model-name_dataset_predictions.csv`.
 Record the performance metrics in the first column of  `../analysis/model-name_dataset_performance.csv`.